Figueroa Corridor Icon

 Frenchman Vincent de Paul was “renowned for his compassion, humility, and generosity and is known as the Great Apostle of Charity.”
-He died in 1660 and was declared Patron Saint of all works of charity by Pope Leo XIII and was canonized June 16, 1737.
+He died in 1660 and was declared Patron Saint of all works of charity by Pope Leo XIII.
+He was canonized June 16, 1737.
 There is a Society of St. Vincent de Paul, which was founded by French students in the 1830s.
 It is a charitable organization dedicated to the service of the poor.

 Ten years later, on July 18, 1924, the first cornerstone was set, and nine months after that (April 1925) the church on the corner of Adams and Figueroa was dedicated.
 It was designed by Albert C. Martin, who had also designed the famed Churrigueresque-style (Spanish Rococo-style) Million Dollar Theater on South Broadway in downtown L.A.

-Interestingly, Martin patterned St. Vincent de Paul after Bertram Goodhue’s California Building at Balboa Park (below) in San Diego (see Balboa Park in California Dreaming…we just visited last month).
+Interestingly, Martin patterned St. Vincent de Paul after Bertram Goodhue’s California Building at Balboa Park (below) in San Diego (see Balboa Park in California Dreaming.
+We just visited last month).

 The church is photogenic from a number of different spots…

-…and you get a great view from the sidewalk in front of Popeye’s chicken restaurant across the street, where I kept abreast of the traffic (“on a wing and a prayer” as they say).
+And you get a great view from the sidewalk in front of Popeye’s chicken restaurant across the street, where I kept abreast of the traffic (“on a wing and a prayer” as they say).

-…and then I opened the door to the church.
+and then I opened the door to the church.